Sharmin Segal

-Sharmin Segal is an Indian actress who works in Hindi films.
-She started her career as an assistant director and made her acting debut with Malaal (2019), receiving Filmfare Award for Best Female Debut nomination.
-Segal has since starred in Atithi Bhooto Bhava (2022).
+Sharmin Segal Mehta is an Indian actress who works in Hindi films.
+She began her career as an assistant director to her maternal uncle Sanjay Leela Bhansali, and made her acting debut in his production, Malaal (2019), receiving a nomination for the Filmfare Award for Best Female Debut.
+Segal has since starred in the film Atithi Bhooto Bhava (2022) and the series Heeramandi (2024).

-Early life and background
+Early life

-Segal was born in 1995 to Bela Segal and Deepak Segal in Mumbai, Maharashtra.
-While her mother is a film editor, who has Black to her credit, her father is a film producer.
-She is the granddaughter of Mohan Segal, an indian film director who introduced veteran actress Rekha to the industry.
+Segal was born to film editor Bela Bhansali Segal, who is the younger sister of Sanjay Leela Bhansali, and Deepak Segal, the content head of Applause Entertainment.
+She has a younger sister named Simran Segal and is the granddaughter of film director Mohan Segal, who introduced veteran actress Rekha to Hindi cinema.

-Segal's maternal grandparents are film score composer D.O.
-Bhansali and Leela Bhansali.
-She is the niece of director-producer Sanjay Leela Bhansali.
+Segal's maternal grandparents are film producers Navin Bhansali and Leela Bhansali.
 She completed her acting course from Lee Strasberg Theatre and Film Institute, New York.